hugoforestier/Bomb-Party-Gang-Gang/README.md

 npm i -g serve
 ```

-You can start the project with the following commands:
+You can start the frontend with the following commands:

 ```bash
 cp .env.example .env